ContractLand/Chain-Load-Test/README.md

 # Trebuchet Box (Ethereum)

 This box is configured to run a load test on a Ethereum network.
-It does so by running a virtual user that perform the following actions:
+It does so by running different virtual users that perform different actions.

+### Virtual User 1 - Token Creator

+The virtual user's actions are defined in `src/vu-token-creator.js`.

+1. Obtain 0.05 ether from a faucet account
+2. Deploy a mintable token smart contract
+3. Mint some token on the smart contract
+4. Verify token has been minted with contract call
+5. Send 50000 tokens to an account
+6. Verify token has been sent with contract call

+### Virtual User 2 - Ether Sender

-The virtual user's actions are defined in `src/vu.js`.
+The virtual user's actions are defined in `src/vu-sender.js`.

-1. Obtain 0.1 ether from a faucet account
+1. Obtain 0.05 ether from a faucet account
 2. Send 0.002 ether to an account
-3. Deploy a mintable token smart contract
-4. Mint some token on the smart contract
-5. Verify token has been minted with contract call
-6. Send 50000 tokens to an account
+3. Send 0.002 ether to an account

-7. Verify token has been sent with contract call
+### Configuration

 The default configuration for the load test has been set to the following: